carlow78/wordle-challenge/README.md

 Code Institution's Python Linter was used to test Python code for semantic and stylistic problems.

 All issues were fixed within linter application.
+The only two issues I needed to do a quick google search to resolve were -

+1. Error message 1 (Indentation is not a multiple of four (E111))

+ Resolved using this source - https://www.flake8rules.com/rules/E111.html

+2. Error message 2 (Test for membership should be 'not in' (E713))

+- resolved using this source - https://www.flake8rules.com/rules/E713.html

-The most common error I had was trailing whitespaces and having too much content on a single line.
+Apart from these two errors, the most common error I had was trailing whitespaces and having too much content on a single line.
+To resolve this I trimmed all content to be within the grey line in the application.
+And it does improve the code readibility.
+I also had to tab to keep print content inline.
 Once I had fixed all errors I copied over the previous version of the file (after saving first).

 ![Pylint Run](assets/images/linter-run.py.png)